noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ^ Custom emojis are not just memes.
 ^ A lot of emoji creators are active in Japan.
 ^ My wife is also an emoji creator.
+^ Please remember, This is a character she created herself.
-^ This is her character.
-It's called fox-newt.
+^ It's called キツネイモリ.
+In english, it's called Fox-Newt.
-^ Custom emojis can show the personality of users.
+^ Custom emojis can also show a user’s personality, such as their likes and hobbies.

 ---

 ![inline](appicon.png)

-^ Now, emojis are useless if not sent.
-^ So, for today's talk, I made a messaging app.
+^ Now, for today's talk, I made a messaging app.
-^ This app can send Fox-Newt emojis.
+^ You can chat with your friends using cute fox-newt emojis.

 ---